Dr Vikas Jain

 2. Total Meniscectomy: The entire meniscus is removed.
 This is less common because removing the whole meniscus can lead to increased wear on the knee joint and potentially lead to arthritis.

-Meniscectomy is typically performed arthroscopically, which is a minimally invasive technique involving small incisions and the use of a camera to guide the surgery.
+Meniscectomy is typically performed arthroscopically, which is a less invasive method involving small incisions and the use of a camera to guide the surgery.

 Surgeons perform a meniscectomy primarily to relieve symptoms caused by a torn meniscus and to improve knee function.
 Here are the main reasons why this procedure might be necessary: